 One of the first benefits of BTC-ETH integration is storage.
 Today a GB of smart contract data can cost you about $100,000,000 on Ethereum.
 On the Internet Computer, you can expect that to be below $5 per year paid in cycles.

 Furthermore, connecting the two will afford the same capabilities to smart contracts running on either chain.
 Ethereum smart contracts need to call directly into the canisters (IC’s version of smart contracts) to make all this possible.
-For example, in the near future, a DeFi system running on Ethereum may use smart contracts on the Internet Computer to securely serve user experience to end-users.
+For example, shortly, a DeFi system running on Ethereum may use smart contracts on the Internet Computer to serve user experience to end-users securely.

 This is opposed to using an insecure website hosted on the Big Tech cloud that forces end-users to trust the cloud service provider, website operator, and account database.